libgit2/libgit2/docs/relase.md

     - [ ] Create maint/v0.X
     - [ ] Update any bindings the core team works with

 We tag at least one release candidate.
-This RC must carry the new version in the headers.
+This RC must carry the new version in the headers, including the SOVERSION.
 If there are no significant issues found, we can go straight to the release after a single RC.
 This is up to the discretion of the release manager.
+There is no set time to have the candidate out, but we should we should give downstream projects at least a week to give feedback.

 The tagging happens via GitHub's "releases" tab which lets us attach release notes to a particular tag.
 In the description we include the changes in `CHANGELOG.md` between the last full release.
 Use the following as a base for the release notes